FionnOReilly/EcoTrack-GroupProject/README.md

     ```

 ## Step 4: Configure the Vue Frontend
-1. Navigate to the Vue project folder using the terminal:
+1.Navigate to the Vue project folder using the terminal:
     ```bash
     cd C:/your-path/GitHub/EcoTrack-GroupProject/vue-frontend
     ```